assetto-corsa-web/accweb/README.md

 4. open a terminal
 5. change directory to the accweb installation location
 6. generate a new RSA key pair for user tokens (this is important for security!) and place them as `token.private` and `token.public` inside a new directory called `secrets`
-7. create an empty directory called `config` inside your installation directory
-8. run the start script (`./start.sh` on Linux and `start.cmd` on Windows)
+7. run the start script (`./start.sh` on Linux and `start.cmd` on Windows)
-9. leave the terminal open (or start in background using screens on Linux for example)
+8. leave the terminal open (or start in background using screens on Linux for example)
-10. visit the server IP/domain and port you've configured, for example: http://example.com:8080
+9. visit the server IP/domain and port you've configured, for example: http://example.com:8080

 I recommend to setup an SSL certificate, but that's out of scope for this instructions.
 You can enable a certificate by using the environment variables above.